Chicco Fit2 Review

-Compared to the competition, the Fit is super easy and quick to install correctly.
-This seat has a bubble style level, and a leveling foot called the RECLINESURE® that helps parents find just the right angle for a proper installation every time.
-The base has five different angle adjustments operated by pulling up on the orange lever.
+The Fit is super easy and quick to install correctly compared to the competition.
+This seat has a bubble-style level and a leveling foot called the RECLINESURE® that helps parents find just the right angle for a proper installation every time.

 Ease of Install - Belt